Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7870 should in theory be a lot better than the Radeon HD 6570 (OEM) 2GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 7870 will be 140% faster than the Radeon HD 6570 (OEM) 2GB overall, because of its greater data rate. (explain)

-Texel RateThe Radeon HD 7870 should be quite a bit (more or less 413%) better at texture filtering than the Radeon HD 6570 (OEM) 2GB. (explain)
+Texel RateThe Radeon HD 7870 should be much (more or less 413%) better at anisotropic filtering than the Radeon HD 6570 (OEM) 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison